Home Information Pack: Energy Performance Certificate

 An Energy Performance Certificate (EPC) in the UK needs to be completed by a government qualified Domestic Energy Assessor (DEA).
 DEAs offer advice on how to improve the energy performance of the dwelling which might save money.
 However, in practice, such documents only give general advice of little value to potential purchasers.
 They frequently exhibit errors since the survey is superficial and non-intrusive.
 They neglect older and listed buildings where planning consent is needed for structural changes to the property, such as installing double glazed windows for example.

 The Energy Saving Trust hoped that by following the proposals in the energy performance certificate, the average home owner might save £300 a year on fuel bills.
 Government also hoped that the information could be used to support the growth of green mortgages and other incentives.

 This part of the Home Information Pack was required in order to meet the requirements of the European Energy Performance of Buildings Directive.

-However, the EPC has met with fierce opposition by the Royal Institution of Chartered Surveyors, which in May 2007 began court action against the Government to force a Judicial Review of the implementation, demanding it look again at the lifespan of an EPC in a HIP.
+However, the EPC met with fierce opposition by the Royal Institution of Chartered Surveyors, which in May 2007 began court action against the Government to force a Judicial Review of the implementation, demanding it look again at the lifespan of an EPC in a HIP.
 The move prompted internal protest within RICS after a number of members petitioned the organisation to withdraw its legal action on the basis it had failed to consult members first.

 Cost

 Initially the cost of a Home Information Pack, including the Home Condition Report, was estimated to be around £600 by the Government.
 This was to include the cost of the postponed Home Condition Report, which was expected by the Department for Communities and Local Government to cost between £250 and £1,000.
 Industry subsequently expected the Home Information Pack (excluding the HCR) to cost between £300 - £600 for the vast majority of properties in England and Wales.
 Naturally, for larger or more complex properties, the costs could be significantly higher.
 Some estate agents were offering HIPs for free.

-The Government pointed out, however, that most of the items in the pack already have to be provided during the sale process, so this is not all an additional cost.
+The Government pointed out, however, that most of the items in the pack already had to be provided during the sale process, so this was not all an additional cost.

 Enforcement

-Failure to provide a Home Information Pack, or supplying an incomplete pack carried a fine of £200 per day the property is marketed.
+Failure to provide a Home Information Pack, or supplying an incomplete pack carried a fine of £200 per day the property was marketed.

 Enforcement was to be carried out by local authority Trading Standards Departments; however they claimed that this was inappropriate as they normally regulate businesses, and that it would cost them too much to enforce through the civil courts.

 On 31 July 2007 the Office of Fair Trading advised estate agents on their obligations.
 From 1 August 2007 failure by an estate agents in England and Wales to comply with the new Home Information Packs regulations could result in a ban from estate agency work.